systopia/funding/docs/usage/usage-funding-admins.md

     * Internationale Jugendbegegnung
     * Sammelantrag Kurs

+The dates **Start** and **End** are meant for the time span in which the money is given.
+The dates **Requests Start Date** and **Requests End Date** refer to the time span in which new applications can be made.
+In most situations, the application process ends before the distribution of money starts, i.e. `Requests Start Date < Requests End Date < Start Date < End Date`.

 After creating the funding program, you will be redirected to a page that allows you to take further actions.
 It is recommended to [edit the funding program permissions](todo:add link) via **Actions > Edit permissions** before closing this page.
 Otherwise, you might not have enough permissions and not find the newly created funding program in the funding program overview.

-!!! question
-    - What is the maximal recommended length of the abbreviation?
-In which situations is the abbreviation used?
-    - What are start and end date in contrast to requests start / end date?
-Is there a typical order (`start < start_request < end_request < end`)?

 ## Edit Funding Programs